 In the years since, the Florida Turnpike bisected the city and not long after, I-95 made its appearance near the western limits of the city.

 There are interchanges and intersections on all three of these major highways that take you into Port St. Lucie.

 As a Florida old timer I have memories of the country road that US-1 was between Fort Pierce and Stuart.
-I don't believe there was a single traffic light along the way.
+I don't believe there was a single traffic light along the way in the 1960s.